-Today in collaboration with SABIC we launched the "Break the Bias" initiative focused on 'Conscious and Unconscious Gender Bias'.
+The Pearl Initiative in collaboration with SABIC had the 2nd session of the "Break the Bias" initiative, focused on 'Conscious and Unconscious Gender Bias'.
 SABIC is PI's corporate partner & project funder.
-Today's topic was "Tackling gender unconscious and conscious bias in the workplace," Bias, specifically gender bias, is something that almost each one of us has faced one way or another.
+Today's topic was "Being Conscious of Unconscious Gender Bias,"Bias, specifically gender bias, is something that almost each one of us has faced one way or another.
 The main aim of this session is to enhance student's understanding of the different biases and ways of preventing them and how they can apply some of the practical tips and tools.